-- · Check that changing or adjusting of device specific parameters is impossible after securing. - Check that all relevant parameters (given in Extension I, if any) are secured.
+- Check that changing or adjusting of device specific parameters is impossible after securing. - Check that all relevant parameters (given in Extension I, if any) are secured. - Check that measures taken for protecting parameters are appropriate.

 - Test the adjusting (configuration) mode and check whether disabling after securing works. - Examine the classification and state of parameters (secured/settable) at the display of the instrument, if a suitable menu item is provided.